MystenLabs/sui/doc/src/explore/devnet.md

 ### Publish a Move module

-Publish a sample Move package containing code developed in [Sui Move tutorial](../build/move.md#writing-a-package) as follows (assuming you installed the source code in `~sui` as advised in set up):
+Publish a sample Move package containing code developed in the [Sui Move tutorial](../build/move.md#writing-a-package) as follows (assuming you installed the source code in `~sui` as advised in set up):
 ```shell
 $ wallet publish --path ~sui/sui_programmability/tutorial --gas-budget 30000
 ```